ctrlplusb/react-universally/src/shared/README.md

 # src/shared

-This directory should contain code that is considered safe to execute on a `node` or `web` target bundle.
+This directory should contain code that is considered safe to execute on a `node` or `web` target bundle. i.e. It's "Universal" code. :)

-This means all our bundles:
- - src/server
- - src/client

-The bundles at these locations can safely consume this code.
+This means all our bundles can use this code.